Different cities and municipalities take their sportlov holidays in different weeks to avoid the slopes becoming unnecessarily crowded.

 Kungsberget, near the city of Gävle, doesn't offer as many runs as the bigger resorts, but has the advantage of being only a two-and-a-half hour drive from Stockholm, meaning you can do it as a day trip if you live in the capital.

-Perhaps the most adventurous resorts are Riksgränsen and Björkliden in the far north-west corner of Swedish Lapland, which open on February 23rd.
+Perhaps the most adventurous resorts are Riksgränsen and Björkliden in the far north-west corner of Swedish Lapland, which open at the end of February.
 These are remote, in much less built-up areas and offer mountain after mountain of snow dotted with reindeer if you're willing to hike.
 Not recommended for beginners, as Riksgränsen in particular has no real beginner slopes.

 They are still a bit too cold and dark in February, only really coming into their own in the Easter break.